pettarin/python-on-windows/README.md

 which allows people to easily create and share programs for a variety of applications.

-The Python project is a free (libre) software/open source (FLOSS) initiative, managed by the [Python Software Foundation](https://www.python.org/psf-landing/).
+The Python project is a free (libre)/open source software (FLOSS) initiative, managed by the [Python Software Foundation](https://www.python.org/psf-landing/).
-You can download, install, and use Python **for free** on a variety of platforms, including Linux, Mac OS X, and Windows computers.
+You can download, install, and use Python **for free** on several platforms, including Linux, Mac OS X, and Windows computers.

 Python enables the development of FLOSS programs,